-Waste treatment methods Product / Packaging disposal DO NOT allow wash water from cleaning or process equipment to enter drains.
+ste treatment methods DO NOT allow wash water from cleaning or process equipment to enter drains.
 It may be necessary to collect all wash water for treatment before disposal.
-In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first.
-Where in doubt contact the responsible authority.
+Product / Packaging In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. disposal Where in doubt contact the responsible authority.
 Consult State Land Waste Management Authority for disposal.
 Bury residue in an authorised landfill.